and-the-rest/pyre/README.md

 # pyre
 TUI Fire in Python.
-If you have PyAudio, it uses sound.
+If you have PyGame, it uses sound.
+If you are using a Mac and can't get PyGame, use the pyre.py in the MacOS directory to get sound with PyAudio.

 ## Usage